wohaco/despace/llisse.md

 The remarkable operating life of LLISSE is enabled by three key elements, namely:

-   - high-temperature electronics and systems that operate without cooling at Venus surface conditions ([EVN‑094](venus.md));
+   - high‑temperature electronics and systems that operate without cooling at Venus surface conditions ([EVN‑094](venus.md));
    - use of simple instrumentation and supporting avionics with emphasis on low data volume instruments and sensors;
    - minimizing energy utilization through a novel operations approach.